lwohlhart/RoboND-Kinematics-Project/writeup_template.md

 The fact that the last three revolute joints of the Kuka KR210 have the same origin and form a spherical "wrist" joint allows us to decouple the calculation into solving for the position kinematics of the wrist center and the orientation kinematics of the end effector separately.

 First we have to determine the position of the wrist center.
 This is done by taking the desired position of the end-effector and subtracting a vector with the required orientation scaled to the euclidean distance between the wrist center and the gripper.
 For the orientation of the aforementioned vector I first decompose the quaternion representation of the desired pose into the corresponding roll, pitch and yaw values.
-These values are then used to generate an extrinsic rotation matrix which gets multiplied by the previously described rotational correction matrix to account for the orientation difference between the DH parameters and the urdf description.
+These values are then used to generate an extrinsic rotation matrix which gets multiplied by the previously described rotational correction matrix to account for the orientation difference between the DH parameters and the gazebo model.
 The z-component of the resulting matrix is then a unit-vector pointing into the desired direction.
 Multiplying it by the distance from the wrist to the end-effector and subtracting it from the target gripper position yields the position of the wrist center for this task.

+#### Solving position kinematics
 Having determined the wrist center we can solve the position kinematics using the first three rotation angles of the Kuka KR210.

 For theta 1 there are two possible solutions which, we either turn the arm towards or away from the position of the wrist center.